Back

 The Fed raises the funds rate to tighten financial conditions and cool economic activity (fighting inflation), and lowers it to ease conditions and stimulate growth (fighting recession).
 These decisions ripple through the entire yield curve:

-• Intermediate yields (2-year, 5-year) reflect expected policy over the next several years
+• Intermediate yields (2 Yr, 5 Yr) reflect expected policy over the next several years

-• Long-term yields (10-year, 30-year) incorporate expected policy, term premium, and inflation expectations
+• Long-term yields (10 Yr, 30 Yr) incorporate expected policy, term premium, and inflation expectations

 The FOMC meets eight times per year.
 Between meetings, the fed funds futures market prices the probability of rate changes, making it possible to extract the market's expected policy path.

 The zero lower bound (ZLB) constrains how far the Fed can cut.
-During the 2008 financial crisis and the COVID-19 pandemic, the Fed held rates near zero and turned to unconventional tools (quantitative easing, forward guidance) to provide additional stimulus.
+The Fed held rates at 0 to 0.25% from December 2008 to December 2015, and again from March 2020 to March 2022.
+During both episodes the Fed turned to unconventional tools, including quantitative easing and forward guidance, to provide additional stimulus.
 The post-2022 tightening cycle brought rates to the highest level since 2007.

 View chart →